Mail222/hyprland-dots/~/README.md

 - .local/share/applications includes .Desktop files and scripts to enhance wofi.
-- Reminder: replace "[REPLACE]" with your user.
+- Reminder: replace "$USER" with your user.